-Statins are used by tens of millions of people worldwide for lowering cholesterol levels.[ref]
-They nearly always top the list of most prescribed medications in the US, with Lipitor as the most prescribed drug as of July 2019.[article]
+Statins are used by tens of millions of people worldwide to lower cholesterol levels.[ref]
+This type of medication is nearly always top the list of most prescribed in the US, with atorvastatin (a type of statin) as the most prescribed drug in the US as of July 2019.[article]

 One side effect of statins is myopathy, or muscle pain and weakness.
 Myopathy can be severe, leading to the breakdown of muscles and the risk of renal failure.